lars-sh/parent/utils-test/README.md

 This package offers additional utilities for unit tests.

 ## Getting started
-The package is part of the project `de.lars-sh:parent`.
+The package is part of the project [de.lars-sh:parent](../README.md).

 In case you want to use this package separately, here's a Maven dependency example: